comShadowHarvy/conf/scripts/bin/IMG2ISO_README.md

 ### Dependencies
 - bzip2 (for .img.bz2 decompression)
 - bunzip2 (for .img.bz2 decompression)
+- xz (for .img.xz decompression)
+- unxz (for .img.xz decompression)
 - cp (for file copying)
 - stat (for file size reporting)
 - file (for file type detection)